-Depreciation and amortization expense for the years ended June 30, 2013 and 2012 was \$2,702,906 and \$1,962,249, respectively.
+Depreciation and amortization expense for the years ended June 30, 2014 and 2013 was \$2,691,639 and \$2,702,906, respectively.

 Property held under capital lease represents the University's Student Housing System, which consists of the following: the South Side facilities constructed in 1966 and 1972; the Villages Phase I (West) and II (East), completed in 1997 and 1999, respectively; the first (Martin Hall), the second (Pace Hall), and the third (Argo Hall) portions of Phase III completed in 2000, 2001, and 2004, respectively; and the first (Heritage Hall) and the second (President's Hall) portions of Phase IV completed in 2010 and 2012, respectively.
 The buildings under capital lease are depreciated over the lease term, which is effectively 30 years, and the furniture, fixtures, and equipment are depreciated over their useful life of 5 - 10 years.
 Amortization of property under capital lease is included in depreciation expense.
-At June 30, 2013 and 2012, amortization of the property under capital lease totaled \$2,665,621 and \$1,923,971, respectively.
+At June 30, 2014 and 2013, amortization of the property under capital lease totaled \$2,654,569 and \$2,665,621, respectively.
 See Note 13 for further capital lease disclosure.

 The Foundation capitalizes interest costs on borrowings incurred during the construction or upgrade of qualifying assets.
 Capitalized interest is added to the cost of the underlying assets and is amortized over the useful lives of the assets.
-The Foundation capitalized approximately \$74,000 and \$959,000 of interest in connection with the construction of President's Hall for the years ended June 30, 2013 and 2012, respectively.
+The Foundation capitalized approximately \$74,000 of interest in connection with the construction of President's Hall for the year ended June 30, 2013.

-NOTE 7 - DUE TO RELATED PARTY
+NOTE 7 - RELATED PARTY TRANSACTIONS